safwen511/solis-io/README.md

 - What latency did those attributed block requests experience?
 - How much work could not be attributed safely?

 Solis combines libvirt inventory, storage topology, QEMU process accounting, cgroup validation counters, and eBPF block-request latency into one provider-side evidence chain.
-Report-backed diagnosis can correlate that infrastructure evidence with an application experiment.
-Live-only diagnosis remains cautious because infrastructure evidence alone cannot prove application impact.
+It can identify a dominant local VM contributor and show whether the victim and suspect shared a storage path during the same observation window.
+Report-backed or controlled-lab application measurements can strengthen that correlation; infrastructure telemetry alone does not prove customer impact or root cause.

-## Current milestone
+## Current release milestone

-The current milestone provides a working experimental single-host path:
+`v0.2.0-experimental` provides a working experimental single-host investigation path:

 - Real typed-BTF eBPF programs attach to `block_rq_issue` and `block_rq_complete`.
 - Issue and completion events are correlated inside the kernel to measure request latency.